dookah/Condiment-Container/README.md

 A sample use of NGINX, load balancing between two flask servers.

 ## How to deploy
-The Nginx server is set up to load balance between two flask containers on a 172.20.0.0/24 subnet, fortunately i've built a really complex shell script that deploys this web titan onto your local computer!
+The Nginx server is set up to load balance between two flask containers on a 172.20.0.0/24 subnet.
+Fortunately for you, I've built a really complex shell script that deploys this web titan onto your local computer!
 How I hear you yell in the streets?
 Well just run the below command in the root folder:

 ```
 sh script.sh